-Question: Can you clarify TGC 8.3.2.2 and the text around phased return being taken from hours of annual leave accrued during a period of leave?
+Question (updated): Can you clarify TGC 8.3.2.2 and the text around phased return being taken from hours of annual leave accrued during a period of leave?

 Answer: The Policy Statement sets out that a phased return would "...be accounted for from a period of leave, for example medical, additional, family or annual leave, as appropriate."
-On reflection, we note that this is not clear in the annotated TGC 8.3.2.2 as published, which states that "Phased Return will normally be taken from hours of Annual Leave".
-While the use of the word "normally" in TGC 8.3.2.2. gives scope for medical or family leave to be used for a phased return, we will amend the TGC to make this flexibility clearer and provide further explanation in the Training Grant Guidance update in April.
+On 31 April 2025 we amended TGC 8.3.2.2 in the annotated conditions to reflect the correct position.
+We emailed grant holders to highlight the change.
 Note an extension would only be granted where this is consistent with the rules on extensions (that is, for additional, family or medical leave).